-Top Five Songs From Jeru The Damaja’s ‘The Sun Rises In The East’
+Five Best Songs From Jeru The Damaja’s ‘The Sun Rises in the East’ Album

 During the West Coast’s rise to prominence in the early ’90s, New York rap was on the ropes and needed some rejuvenation.